 Of the major tourist destinations in Guadeloupe, Pointe a Pitre has the most modern feel to it.
 Because the city has been burnt down and rebuilt so many times, the old world charm that much of the country is known for has been lost, but that doesn't mean its history has disappeared as well.
 There are plenty of important landmarks that guests should explore to learn about the culture and heritage of this French-Caribbean nation.

-Another landmark worth visiting is Schoelcher Museum.
+Many travelers also choose to visit Schoelcher Museum.
 It is found within downtown Pointe A Pitre.
 Museum Schoelcher stands today to honor a man who fought fervently for the abolition of slavery, not only in Guadeloupe, but in the whole of the Caribbean.
 The museum was originally opened in the 19th century with the intent of displaying artwork, and it still does to some extend, with much of Schoelcher's donated personal collection on display.

 |Musee du Costume et Tradition||0590/83-21-70||Gosier, 3.2 mi.
 Southeast of Central Pointe a Pitre||Grande-Terre|